nearform/micro-services-tutorial-iot/step2/README.md

 Once you have these up and running use the testWrite.sh script to send data to influx and see it appear in the front end.

-__hint__ If you look at the updated frontend code you will see that it uses the follwing environment variables
+__hint__ If you look at the updated frontend code you will see that it uses the following environment variables

 * PROXY_HOST
 * serializer_PORT